 What grants may I apply for simultaneously from the Swedish Research Council?

-The table below shows information and restrictions on the grants you may apply for during the same year.
+Information about the grants you may apply for during the same year are shown in on the page “Several grants simultaneously Opens in new window.”.
 Please note that provided the applications relate to different collaborations, you may submit more than one application under this call for network grants, but if you are awarded several grants you must choose only one of them.
 Please note also that you may be included as a participating researcher in other applications, as long as the applications relate to different collaborations.
 You may not apply for any other network grant for the same collaboration.

 What requirements apply if I already have a grant from the Swedish Research Council?

 There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
 Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
 You can find information about the requirements for your ongoing grant in the “Approval of terms and conditions” you received from the Swedish Research Council.

 If you already have an ongoing grant, then further information about the grants you may apply for are shown in on the page “Several grants simultaneously Opens in new window.”.
 Please note that you may not apply for this grant if you are the project leader for an ongoing network grant in educational sciences.

 Note: If you have been the project leader for previous grants from the Swedish Research Council that have ended, a final financial statement for all of these must have been submitted within the permitted time frame in order for you to apply for a new grant.
 Please contact your administrating organisation if you are unsure whether all your final reports have been submitted.